Supplements

 Why Does Magnesium Help You Sleep Better?

-Magnesium promotes better sleep in more ways than one.
-Here’s the gist:
+Magnesium can promote better sleep in more ways than one.
+Here’s a few potential benefits:

-• Magnesium helps regulate GABA.
+- Magnesium can help regulate GABA.
 GABA (gamma-aminobutyric acid) is a neurotransmitter in the brain that promotes calmness and relaxation.
 Research shows that magnesium plays a significant role in regulating GABA, which may lead to a good night’s rest (3).

-• Magnesium decreases cortisol.
+- Magnesium can decrease cortisol.
 Cortisol, also known as the stress hormone, causes us to feel alert and awake—not exactly a perfect recipe for a good night’s sleep.
 Magnesium, however, reduces cortisol, which may improve sleep quality (5).

-• Magnesium physically relaxes the body.
+- Magnesium may help physically relaxes the body.
 Magnesium is commonly recommended to alleviate muscle cramps, which can promote physical relaxation and comfort when trying to sleep (6).
 Magnesium supplementation is even suggested when treating restless leg syndrome, another ailment that can make falling (and staying) asleep more difficult (7).

 Most research tends to agree: Incorporating a magnesium supplement into your daily routine improves sleep.
 Yet, this brings us right back to our original question: Which magnesium is best for sleep?